Wednesday, November 23, 2016

 Fastening long floats for invisible stranding--alternatives to the STUART ladderback

-In short, today's post is useful if you are skilled enough--or bold enough--to simply knit giant long floats without STUART's help in regulating the float tension.
-The point is, today's post does not talk about how to KNIT those floats--it simply shows you three methods for TACKING DOWN those long floats as part of the finishing process.
+Today's post does not talk about how to KNIT those floats--it simply shows you three methods for TACKING DOWN those long floats as part of the finishing process.

-Alternative #1: FREE-FORM PINSTRIPE-TACKING
+Alternative #1: TACKING also called FREE-FORM PINSTRIPE

 (column-in-a-column, similar to the quilter's trick of "stitch in the ditch")